alackles/template-500-portfolio/README.md

 _Replace each "POE#" with the actual item you are including_

-3 pieces of evidence required for each.
-4 pieces required for each if self-assigning an A or A-.
+2 pieces of evidence required for each.
+3 pieces required for each if self-assigning an A or A-.

-### L1: Design and Implementation of Basic Data Structures
+### L1: Evolution as an Algorithm
 - [ ] POE1
 - [ ] POE2
 - [ ] POE3*

-### L2: Applications of Basic Data Structures
+### L2: Artificial Life as a Field

 - [ ] POE1
 - [ ] POE2
 - [ ] POE3*

-### L3: Reading and Writing Computationally
+### L3: Computational Collaboration

 - [ ] POE1
 - [ ] POE2